FarhadMadadzade/ID2223-news-sentiment/README.md

 # ID2223-news-sentiment
 Project for ID2223

+# Project description
+This project is a sentiment analysis model for financial news headlines.
+The model is fine-tuned on the base data [Financial Phrasebank](https://huggingface.co/datasets/financial_phrasebank) dataset and [Zeroshot twitter](https://huggingface.co/datasets/zeroshot/twitter-financial-news-sentiment).
+On a weekly basis, new features are collected by scraping Yahoo news and getting the sentiment to new news articles.
+The base model is then fine-tuned again but with the incremented dataset and if the newly fine-tuned model performs better than the prior version, this one is deployed.
+The model is then used by an app that we built that allows users to search for a stock and get the sentiment of the stock based on the headlines related to the stock.
+These headlines are also scraped using a javascript version of the script that is used to collect new features on a daily basis.
+The scraping is done on our own API that we have deployed using Google Cloud.
+The frontend app is deployed using Firebase and can be found on [News Sentiment Analyzer](https://news-sentiment-analyzer.web.app/).

 # Base dataset description:
 https://huggingface.co/datasets/financial_phrasebank  (we used the sentences_75agree datasets, meaning that the sentences that had a 75% agreement between the annotators were used) https://huggingface.co/datasets/zeroshot/twitter-financial-news-sentiment